-- 1 Treasure chest in their color to keep their osecret from other players.
+- 1 Treasure chest in their color to keep their O secret from other players.

 - 15 O in their Treasure chest.

-- 30 cubes in their color.
+- 35 cubes in their color.

-- 1 Ship board with one of their cubes on the 0 space of the Sail track.
+- (V) 1 Ship board with one of their cubes on the O space of the Sail track.

 - V 1 Dock tile.

-- (VI) 6 Achievement markers.
+- (VI) 11 Achievement markers.

 - 1 Ship miniature that each player places onto the Harbor board.
 Where you place it on the Harbor board does not matter as the Harbor board is all one space for the purposes of movement.

-- (IX) 1 Pirate mode flag token.
+- (IX) 1 Pirate mode marker.

 - (IX) 1 Reference card.

 - A Sailor deck of their 12 Sailor cards, shuffled and placed face down in front of them.